Portrait of Gaétan Marceau Caron

 Biography

 He has more than twelve years’ experience in knowledge transfer in the field of AI through working on numerous collaborative projects in applied research.
-He has dual expertise in engineering and scientific research, having completed engineering degrees at Polytechnique Montréal and the Institut Polytechnique de Paris (ENSTA Paris), and science degrees at Université Pierre-et-Marie-Curie (Sorbonne) and Université Paris-Saclay (PhD level).
+He has dual expertise in engineering and scientific research, having completed engineering degrees at Polytechnique Montréal and the Institut Polytechnique de Paris (ENSTA Paris), and science degrees at Université Pierre-et-Marie-Curie (Sorbonne) and Université Paris-Saclay at the PhD level.
 This enables him to analyze industrial systems and find innovative solutions to the increasingly complex challenges facing society.

-In his seven years at Mila, he has served as scientific adviser on more than twenty-five projects with industry and taught in six editions of the annual Mila/IVADO Deep Learning School.
+In his nine years at Mila, he has served as scientific adviser on more than twenty-five projects with industry and taught in six editions of the annual Mila/IVADO Deep Learning School.

 Publications